yanmxa/acm-agent/README.md

-# Multi-Agents for Open/Advanced Cluster Management
+# OCM/ACM Agents

-This is a multi-agent system for troubleshooting/analyzing applications.
-Its initial implementation focuses on diagnosing the Open (Advanced) Cluster Management environment, but it can be customized for other products as well.
+This is a multi-agent system for troubleshooting Kubernetes applications.
+Its initial implementation focuses on diagnosing the Open (or Advanced) Cluster Management environment, but it can be customized for other products as well.

 ## Open Cluster Management